GET SALTY! - WWII Liberty Ship Hatch Cover Furniture

 Nautical History in Your Home

-A brief history: With the passage of the Merchant Marine Act of 1936, the United States government committed itself to updating its fleet of cargo vessels.
+History: With the passage of the Merchant Marine Act of 1936, the United States government committed itself to updating its fleet of cargo vessels.
 The onset of World War II, however, made this production even more important and led to the production of over 5,500 new vessels.
 Of these, 2,710 were known as Liberty ships and were responsible for ferrying cargo through the dangerous German U-boat patrolled European Coast.
 Unfortunately, many of the Liberty ships were too small and too slow to successfully evade attack.
 In 1943, a new ship building program launched to create larger, faster Victory ships with much greater success.

-We specialize in creating custom nautical furniture.
-Our most popular furniture is made from our special collection of Liberty Ship and Victory Ship hatch covers and come with a certificate of authenticity and brass plaque.
+Custom Built Nautical Furniture: Our most popular furniture is made from our special collection of Liberty Ship and Victory Ship hatch covers and come with a certificate of authenticity and brass plaque.
 This "Made to Order" furniture can be stand-alone or built-in.
 We also do restoration work on current pieces or use reclaimed wood and other items for custom work, such as teak deck grating, portholes and ship’s wheels.
 Our talented workshop staff can create just about any type of furniture you can dream up!

 The thick, old-growth pine hatch covers we carry are in original condition – so they need to be sanded, stained and finished.
 We can construct any size for you, but they come in these standard sizes: